Arc'teryx Bora2 Mid GTX Review

 Measuring from the footbed to the top of the collar, though, this boot was the shortest of the midweights, and its forefoot width was one of the narrowest we encountered in this review, tying with the Adidas Terrex Scope.
 The Quest 4D 3 GTX or Renegade GTX offer much higher ankle protection thanks to taller collar heights.

 The Bora2 weighs 3.1 pounds per pair, which puts in right in the middle of our midweight hiking boots when compared.
 Three pounds is not considered obese in this boot category, and they are a full pound lighter than the Asolo Powermatic 200, though boots which scored better across the board such as the Lowa Renegade GTX weigh less.
-We would even rather take on a little bit more weight on our feet, if it meant getting better overall performance, as we found in the 3.3 pounds Quest 4D boots.

 The Arcteryx Bora2 Mid has a flood height of 6.8 inches, which is the best of any boot in our review.
 This is thanks to the fact that the inner bootie has the Gore-Tex liner, and it extends higher than the tongue gusset where a boot's waterproof membrane typically ends.
 The upshot is that our feet stayed dry during our five-minute submersion test.
 The downside is that the tongue area is open, and water seeped into the boot shell at a depth of only 2.5 inches.
 Our feet stayed dry, but with water sloshing around inside the boot between the outer shell and the bootie our only recourse was to take our boots off and dump the water out.